JayavasanthRamesh/Zodiac/README.md

 Zodiac
 ======

-Zodiac Project
+This project is a fun project created to play with astrology.

-Based on the zodiac rules by BV Ramana , a heuristic approach is followed in creating this project.
+Based on the zodiac rules by BV Ramana , a heuristic approach is followed in generating the predictions.

 To install :

-Simply run the prime file from terminal
+First install Urllib2 and Beautiful soup

+Then run

+python prime.py